rbsteinm/SmartMap/README.md

 Date of Creation : Fall 2014

+This project was developped in the scope of Prof. Larus' *Software Engineering* course at EPFL.

 More information to be found on the [Wiki](https://github.com/RobinGenolet/smartmap/wiki)

 Special thanks to Lukas Kellenberger & Calin Iorgolescu.